akash-network/awesome-akash/near-spiritbro1-version/README.md

           size: 300Gi
 ```

-For this one basically wrong because in official documentation [here](https://docs.near.org/docs/develop/node/validator/hardware) you need to have at least 8 core CPU, 8 GB RAM, and 500 GB SSD, i change it to 4 core CPU, 16 GB RAM and 300 GB SSD is because i didn't get any bid, so if you really want to deploy this to mainnet later i suggest you change that to official recommended spec, because right now we gonna demo it, so this is spec basically sufficient.
+For this one basically wrong, and i do this so i can demo it to you, because in official documentation [here](https://docs.near.org/docs/develop/node/validator/hardware) you need to have at least 8 core CPU, 8 GB RAM, and 500 GB SSD, i change it to 4 core CPU, 16 GB RAM and 300 GB SSD because i didn't get any bid, so if you really want to deploy this to mainnet later i suggest you change that to official recommended spec, because right now we gonna demo it, so this is spec basically sufficient.
 And after that click `Create Deployment` to deploy in akashlytic.

 <img align="center" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ppm5y81cq3fjbzi36xxz.png"/>